stumathews/DataflowPipeline.net/README.md

 Data pipelining is not really geared up for dealing with errors encountered while processing the pipeline.
 There are strategies to deal with this but the approach I've taken is to allow you to specify that any errors that occur either skip that processing step and forward the data onto the next stage(basically ignore the stage and hope downstread something will fix it) - or throw an exception either when it occurs or when the pipeline is finsihed. languageExt deal with this problem by updating the data being passed in the pipeline by usually sending in a Either type.
 This can still be done here.

-Any errors that are encountered as exceptions are logged and available at the end of the pipeline along with the stage/filter name if you provided it.
+Unlike traditional pipeline and filters implementations such as the classic unix pipes, any errors that are encountered as exceptions are logged and available at the end of the pipeline along with the stage/filter name if you provided it.
+They are not sent to a parallel pipeline.
+I belive this to be useful :-)

 Example: